bloominstituteoftechnology/Sprint-Challenge--Graphs/graph_dfs_debug/Answers.md

 2. Updated canvasWidth and canvasHeight by adding +1 to x and y count in order to fit the graph better

+3. Under 'Draw the Verts on top' I changed the fillStyle from #77f to 'color' so verts would have different colors versus staying all the same.